ROZALIYA0206/whitepaper/README.md

 ### Scaling Only When Needed

-When the chain requires scaling, we use the 'Validator Nomination' smart contract to decided which existing validators will be responsible for bringing on new block creators.
+When the chain requires scaling, we use the 'Validator Nomination' smart contract to decide which existing validators will be responsible for bringing on new block creators.
 A smart contract will decide which validators will participate in the selection process.

 <p align="center">
 <img src="https://i.imgur.com/xS5cIPr.png">